richarah/steamlapse/README.md

 ### chart.py

+**Please note:** This may be (mostly) phased out in the future in favour of html_chart.py when the latter is complete and stable.

 `chart.py` creates a timelapse of Steam activity for a specified Steam user.
 To use `chart.py`, navigate to the root directory of the project and run the following command:

 ```